pkhalaj/monkey-wrench/docs/source/static/use_mode.rst

 You can use Monkey Wrench in two modes:

-* As a Python package which can be easily imported and used in Python codes/scripts.
+* As a Python package that can be easily imported and used in Python codes/scripts.

-* As a standalone executable, essentially serving as a task manager which reads and runs task from YAML files.
+* As a standalone executable, essentially serving as a task manager which reads and runs tasks from YAML files.

 For examples on how to use Monkey Wrench, refer to `examples`_.
 Therein you can find several example sub-directories.
 In each sub-directory, there are two files, namely ``script.py`` and ``task.yaml``.
-The former demonstrates how Monkey Wrench can be used as a Python package, and the other shows how you can use Monkey Wrench as a task runner.
+The former demonstrates how Monkey Wrench can be used as a Python package, and the latter shows how you can use Monkey Wrench as a task runner.

 Note that the two modes are equivalent and the results are identical.
 As a result, depending on your use case, you can choose a use mode that you deem fit.